temuller/hostphot/docs/further_information/photometry.rst

 However, the error propagation can be a lot more problematic for some surveys.

-**Note:** out of the implemented surveys, only WISE and 2MASS images need background subtraction.
+**Note:** out of the included surveys, WISE, 2MASS, VISTA, SkyMapper and UKIDSS images need background subtraction (background subtraction of these surveys is performed by default by HostPhot).
 The images from the other surveys are already background subtracted.

 For the global photometry, HostPhot uses :func:`sep.sum_ellipse()` to meaused the counts of the host galaxy, where the value of the parameter ``gain`` depends on each survey+image and the parameter ``err`` is taken to be the global RMS of the background of the image, calculated with :func:`sep.Background()`.

 For the local photometry, HostPhot uses :func:`photutils.aperture_photometry()` to meaused the counts of the host galaxy, where the value of the parameter ``error`` is calculated with :func:`astropy.stats.sigma_clipped_stats` (using ``sigma=3``) and :func:`photutils.utils.calc_total_error` (using the exposure time of each image).
 From the output of :func:`photutils.aperture_photometry()` the counts/flux is given by ``aperture_sum`` while the error is given by ``aperture_sum_err`` (:math:`\sigma_{\text{ap}}`).
 Other uncertainties are added in quadrature (see below for the respective surveys).

 Note that the global and local photometry are calculates in a similar way as in `Wiseman et al. (2020) <https://ui.adsabs.harvard.edu/abs/2020MNRAS.495.4040W/abstract>`_ and `Kelsey et al. (2021)  <https://ui.adsabs.harvard.edu/abs/2021MNRAS.501.4861K/abstract>`_, respectively.

-Also note that the only surveys that need background subtraction are 2MASS, WISE and VISTA, which is performed by default by HostPhot.
+Any offsets added to the zeropoints are instead propagated into the fluxes, such that the zeropoints remain unchaged.

 PS1